works that celebrate the Japanese language, culture, and history

 bonds that strengthen arts communities workshops, residencies, and discussions

 Founded in 2014, Kizuna Dance is an international repertory ensemble that blends streetdance with contemporary floorwork to use dance as a medium to connect the American and Japanese cultures.
 With over 18 years of Japanese language study, Artistic Director Cameron McKinney focuses each work around an aspect of the Japanese culture.
 His work has been recognized through a U.S.-Japan Friendship Commission Creative Artist Fellowship, a Choreographic Fellowship from The School at Jacob's Pillow, a Hearst Choreography Fellowship from Princeton University, a Choreographic Fellowship from the Alvin Ailey Foundation, an Individual Fellowship from the Asian Cultural Council, support from the New York City Artists Corps and the Rader Foundation for Young Artists, and through commissions from numerous institutions across the country and abroad.

 During our past two seasons. the company has participated in a summer residency at Middlebury College's Japanese Summer Language School.
 During this residency, the entire company studio Japanese for four hours each day in a full language immersion environment.
 Before the pandemic, our 2019 season featured the launch of Kizuna Dance's Culture Commissions Initiative.
-The goal of this new initiative is twofold: to engage emerging choreographers in a research-based creative process around the Japanese culture.
-The first inaugural awardee, LajaMartin (Laja Field and Martin Durov), will have their work join Kizuna Dance repertory in a brand-new, evening-length experience at Middlebury College in November 2020.
+The goal of this new initiative is to engage emerging choreographers in a research-based creative process around the Japanese culture.
+The first inaugural awardee, LajaMartin (Laja Field and Martin Durov), had their work KYOSHO premiere at Middlebury College in November 2020.
 The second awardee, Hannah Garner, had her work on the company premiere at The Dance Complex in Boston in March 2020.
 This commission provides Kizuna Dance with a unique and elevated platform from which to continue to build bridges between American and Japanese artists and audiences.